sanjaybasu/ice-detention-mortality/CAUSE_OF_DEATH_SOURCES.md

 ### 2. Verify Recent Deaths

-For FY2018-2025 deaths, check the individual PDFs to determine whether the cause is preliminary or final.
+For FY2018-2025 deaths (76), check the individual PDFs to determine whether the cause is preliminary or final.

 ### 3. Request Updates